Last updated on November 1st, 2020.

 Types of Florida Beach Wedding Locations

-The Sunshine State is a treasure trove of luxurious beach wedding locations.
-From oceanside restaurants and resorts to charming waterfront cottages, there is a venue to suit your needs.
+Florida is a treasure trove of luxurious beach wedding locations.
+From oceanside restaurants and resorts to charming waterfront cottages, there’s a venue to suit your needs.

 Please note that both private and public beaches in Florida may require permit fees and clean-up charges.
 They may also have container laws and certain food and alcohol restrictions.